Sayer Hut

 It takes a little longer to retrace our tracks.
 One of our party has an (ex)crutiate(ing) knee issue but Tony accompanies a small rear guard who make their own speed and seem to enjoy themselves (based on the level of chatter).
 After about 4½ hours we are back at the van; quickly changed, packed and gone.

-In review; Sayers Hut is well worth a visit.
+In review; Sayer Hut is well worth a visit.
 It has bags of character (i.e. old, grimy with a few additional residents), is fully functional and appears to be well appreciated by those that stay.
 Although the climb and track conditions are possibly a little more challenging then your average easy trip; it is two relatively short days.
 Alternatively, it is an interesting alternative route to Totara Flats rather than Waiohine gorge or Totara stream.
 Well chosen Tony!

 Links